lbacigal/startup/notes.md

     * not gonna lie, I'm using a lot of ChatGPT to help me troubleshoot & design things when idk what to do
     * I've decided to make a custom image that stretches across the top of the website, similar to a subreddit.
 I'm gonna do that later though bc I know I'll take a while to do it.
     * adjusted the login size thingy
+    * made a profile.html & added a profile button to the navigator bar thing
+    * tried to put profile button on right side of screen, but I got lost & confused so I just have it sit in the nav bar. it looks better like that anyway